ashlikatt/Fire2Old/docs/FunctionsProcesses.md

 2. A process is its own thread and runs independently of others
 3. A process can be subscribed to an event, while a function cannot.

 Those are the main differences.
-A process can still accept both regular parameters and selection parameters.
+A process can still accept parameters.

 They're defined with the `proc` keyword.
 Here is an extremely simple example: